vanichitkara/DealUp/README.md

 ## Video Demo of the project
 https://youtu.be/ONYt9yH6BR0

-## Devpost Submission of the project at the Delhi Hacks Hackathon
+## Devpost submission of the project at the Delhi Hacks Hackathon
 Learn more about our project
 https://devpost.com/software/dealup